bhanurekha567/Team-03-MRP/README.md

 This project is licensed under the [MIT License](LICENSE).

 That means it’s open to the public — anyone can view, use, modify, and share the project for personal or academic use.
+## Acknowledgements

+We would like to thank our professor for guiding us through this project.

+Special thanks to:
+- Our team members for their support and collaboration
+- Power BI, Visual studio and Git for the tools used to build this project